immortaleyes/Kindle_Auto_Capture/README.md

    - Saves to `Downloads/AutoSave/`
    - Repeats for every page
 4. **Stops automatically** when end of book is detected (3 consecutive identical frames)
 5. Desktop notification confirms: *"📚 Book Complete!
-205 pages saved"*
+All pages saved"*

 ---